danielartaguirre/tap-faq/Business-Rules.md

   - `/resources/TAP-FAQ-existing-structure.csv`
 - **Deliverable:** Responsive HTML/CSS/JS that can be deployed as a standalone FAQ webpage or integrated into taptogo.net.

+## 1.2 FAQ Content
+- **FAQ Structure:** Merge and optimize two existing FAQ pages (`TAPFAQ` and `TAPAppFAQs`) into one unified, categorized FAQ.
+- **Source Content:**
+  - `/resources/TAP FAQs page.html`
+  - `/resources/TAP App FAQs page.html`
+  - `/resources/TAP-FAQ-existing-structure.csv`
+  - make the accordions as the sectiosn from csv, and have sub sections within the accordion for the questions as organized in the csv
 ---

 ## 3. UI Guidelines